Tsukugi/Lilith/README.md

 // in src/interfaces/index.ts

 export enum LilithRepo {
-    NHentai = "NHentai",
+    /* ...
+Already supported entries */
-    // Add a new entry here, to allow users to choose it }
+    myNewRepo = "myNewRepo", // Add a new entry here, to allow users to choose it }
 ```